apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 #.
 Update the 'allow_ip' and 'allow_ip6' parameters in the profiles of all caches defined in traffic ops, both edge and mid,
    with the address of the traffic monitor being installed, so that the traffic servers will allow this Traffic Monitor to access the astats plugin.
-   For details see :ref:`rl-param-prof` in the *Configuring Traffic Ops* section.
+   For details see :ref:`param-prof` in the *Configuring Traffic Ops* section.

 #.
 Start Tomcat: ``sudo service tomcat start`` ::